 - Understand the psychology of the interviewer – try to sense the tone and the things an interviewer is expecting you to say

-- It is advised not to try too hard to test the psychology of the interviewer as you make it appear to be giving the too obvious and unnatural answer.
+- It advised not to try too hard to test the psychology of the interviewer as you make it appear to give the too obvious and unnatural answer.

 - Try to avoid social issues as an answer to the question

-- Choose the situation which can make you look good, which will highlight your qualities and the instance which actually made you really happy.
+- Choose the situation which can make you look good, which will highlight your qualities and the instance which made you happy.

-- Do not talk about the situation of childhood, as it may appear that your present life is dull and boring
+- Do not talk about the situation of childhood, as your present life can be dull and boring

-- Talk on a recent and profound moment that actually became the happiest moment for life.
+- Talk on a recent and profound moment that became the happiest moment for life.